slaclab/PMPS-prototype-testing/LogicEffectOnRealTimeUsage/README.md

 # Investigation of Logic's Effect on Real Time Usage
 This project explores the process time required by various programmed tasks.
 This setup runs a set number of operations in a given execution cycle.
-Every couple of cycles, the number of executions increases to a limit then resets.
-The RealTimeusage plot appears similar to a saw-tooth wave showing the percentile usage at the minimum and maximum number of operations.
+Every few of cycles, the number of executions increases to a limit then resets.
+The RealTimeusage plot appears similar to a saw-tooth wave showing the usage at the minimum and maximum number of operations.

 ## Goal
 Find the relationship between various software operations and execution time.
 Operations include comparisons and assignment.
 More operations may be included later.
 IO operations are being omitted for now